Racism in Australia

 Racism against various ethnic or minority groups has existed in Australia since British colonisation.
-Throughout Australian history, the Indigenous peoples of Australia have faced severe restrictions on their political, social, and economic freedoms, and suffered genocide, forced removals, and massacres, and continue to face discrimination.
+During Australia's colonial history and post-federation, the Indigenous peoples of Australia faced severe restrictions on their political, social, and economic freedoms, and suffered genocide, forced removals, and massacres.
+They continue to face unlawful discrimination.
 European, Sub-Saharan African, Asian, Pacific Islander, Arab, Iranian, Latin American, and North American Australians have also been the victims of discrimination and harassment.
 In addition, Jews, Italians and the Irish were often subjected to xenophobic exclusion and other forms of religious and ethnic discrimination.

-Racism has manifested itself in a variety of ways, including segregation, racist immigration policies, naturalisation laws, and internment camps.
+Racism was expressed in a range of government policies, including the establishment of Aboriginal Protection Boards, removal of indigenous Australian children from their families, the White Australia policy on immigration, uncompensated land transfers from indigenous communities to the state, and Japanese internment in World War II.